 PEER SUPPORT GROUP

-Our peer support groups are completely FREE and run Tuesdays @ 10:15am on Zoom.
+Our peer support groups are completely FREE and run Monday from 12-1pm on Zoom.

 The mission of the Hamilton Postpartum is to provide individuals with support and encouragement when experiencing symptoms of perinatal mood disorders (PMD).
 People who attend the group will receive support from peers as they struggle with any of the symptoms associated with PMD, including anxiety, depression, intrusive or unwanted thoughts or worries, panic attacks, phobias etc. Hamilton Postpartum provides a safe, nonjudgmental atmosphere in which to share stories, discuss problems, and seek solutions.
 Our goal is to give you hope and encouragement as you move through the recovery process.